 - Enter the key that will be used in the oAuth communication between BlueConic and the external software application.
 The key should consist of regular characters and numbers.
 It is recommended to use a descriptive name that explains the use of the connection.
 Your developers need this key to make oAuth work on their end.

 When you create a new BlueConic API Access Connection a link "Generate Secret" is shown.
 Click the link to generate a 32 character secret.
 Your developers need this secret to make oAuth work on their end.
 Beware that while the secret is fully shown initially, it will be hidden when you return to the connection later and only the last four characters are revealed.
 So copy this information while it still is visible!

 You can always generate a new secret by clicking "Generate New Secret".
 However, beware that as soon as you save the change, all external software applications currently using the old secret are locked out!
 All external software applications using this connection will need to be updated with the new consumer secret in order to work again.

-Because the combination of the Consumer Key and Consumer Secret give full access to the BlueConic API it should not be shared with others and kept in a safe place.
-If a connection is not being used, it is best to deactivate it using the switch next to its name.
+Because the combination of the Consumer key and Consumer secret give full access to the BlueConic API, this information should not be shared with others and should be kept in a safe place.
+If a connection is not being used, it is best to deactivate it using the On/Off switch next to its name.